A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of the once-extended Quinn TQFT

 Let $X$ and $Z$ be HF spaces.
 Consider a HF fibrant span, $(p,M,q)\colon X \to Z$.
 We suppose, and this will be the case in all settings that we need for constructing the once-extended Quinn TQFT in Section \ref{sec:def-once-extended}, that the following conditions, \eqref{first-condition} -- \eqref{final-condition}, are satisfied.
 (These conditions may seem a bit mysterious at this stage.
-However, as we will see later, they arise naturally from the construction of the unitors of a cobordism in the bicategory $\tcob{n}$, when looking at their function space counterparts; see Subsection \ref{tcobn}, especially item \eqref{l_unitor}, starting on page \pageref{l_unitor}.) \begin{enumerate}\item We have a homeomorphism, $\Phi\colon X^I\times_X M \to M$, making the diagram commute.
+However, as we will see later, they arise naturally from the construction of the unitors of a cobordism in the bicategory $\tcob{n}$, when looking at their function space counterparts; see Subsection \ref{tcobn}, especially item \eqref{l_unitor}, starting on page \pageref{l_unitor}.) \begin{enumerate}[leftmargin=0.6cm]\item We have a homeomorphism, $\Phi\colon X^I\times_X M \to M$, and a commuting diagram,

-(As we will see in the following section, this homeomorphism is an analogue of a collar of the boundary of a manifold, when considering spaces of functions on manifolds.)
-Here we used the pullback diamond inside the commutative diagram
+(This homeomorphism is an analogue of a collar of the boundary of a manifold, when considering spaces of functions on manifolds.)
+Here we used the pullback diamond inside the commutative diagram,